Book of Common Prayer (Unitarian): Contents

+Since Thomas Cranmer introduced the first Book of Common Prayer in 1549, there have been many editions of the Book of Common Prayer published in more than 200 languages.
+According to historian David Ney, Cranmer hoped his prayer book would grant the English people "a robustly Trinitarian worship which immersed them in the full counsel of the Word of God".
+Cranmer drew upon both the medieval Sarum Use and contemporary Lutheran and Calvinist forms in developing the liturgies contained within the Anglican prayer book.
+The successive editions of the Church of England's prayer books iterated on its contents, which by the 1662 prayer book featured the Holy Communion office, Daily Office, lectionaries, calendar of feasts and fasts, ordinal, psalter, and Thirty-nine Articles.
+The 1662 prayer book also contained the rites for confirmation, several forms of baptism, and burial.
+It was from the 1662 prayer book that the Unitarian and other Dissident prayer book traditions found their basis.

+Many Unitarian revisions of the Anglican prayer book drew upon Lindsey's editions, mirroring the 1662 prayer book's structure if not always its verbiage.
+The English Unitarian revisions of the period from 1774 until 1851 demonstrated little evidence that their compilers were learned in liturgics, though their Unitarian theology was strongly expressed.
+A commonality among Unitarian liturgical texts was their Communion offices which expressed an extreme sacramentarian or memorialist theology of the Eucharist.

 Clarke

 Clarke's 1724 manuscript of alterations to the 1662 prayer book were generally Unitarian and Nontrinitarian, with all Trinitarian formulae modified or removed.
 Clarke made these alterations with a pen within his personal copy of the prayer book.
 The alterations including deleting the Gloria Patri and replacing it with his own doxology that only addressed God the Father.
 He also rewrote portions of the Litany to direct prayers away from the Holy Spirit towards the Father.
 The Nicene Creed was replaced with a psalm; the Athanasian Creed was removed.
+Clarke first proposed his alterations to the baptism office in 1712, leaving the sign of the cross as an option and introducing the 1689 Liturgy of Comprehensions permission that parents might serve as sponsors.

-Clarke's ordinal deleted Trinitarian references at the conclusion of prayers and the formulae for the imposition of hands in the ordinations for priests and bishops were made prayers.
-The hymn "Come Holy Ghost" in the ordination of priests was supplanted with a psalm, while the wording in the consecratory rite for the episcopate of "fall to Prayer" was made "offer up our Prayers."
+Clarke's ordinal deleted Trinitarian references at the conclusion of prayers.
+He also adjusted the formulae for the ordinations of priests and bishops, changing the impositions of hands to prayers.
+The hymn "Come Holy Ghost" in the ordination of priests was supplanted with a psalm, while the wording in the consecratory rite for the episcopate of "fall to Prayer" was made "offer up our Prayers".